-E-Learning has become an integral part of the world of education.
+Blended Learning is a teaching technique that amalgamates the effective teaching methodologies of traditional learning and eLearning.
 It brings endless possibilities to the table for every individual with the help of technology.
-However, traditional learning still continues to be in practice globally, and modifications to the teaching methodologies are continuously being made.
-Blended learning is another form of modified teaching.
-This article delves into the concept of blended learning as a prospective approach to teaching and learning.
+It has been proven to be effective in yielding better results and efficient fulfillment of learning objectives.
+This article delves deeper into the concept of blended learning as a prospective approach to teaching and learning.

-As the name suggests, Blended Learningis an integrated form of learning in which traditional classroom learning is clubbed with e-learning to enhance learners’ experience and to engage them better.
-In other words, it brings technology-based learning into the brick-mortar classroom setting where learning occurs under the supervision of an expert teacher.
+Blended Learning, as the name suggests, is an integrated form of learning in which traditional classroom learning is clubbed with eLearning to enhance learners’ experience and to engage them better.
+In other words, it brings technology-based learning into the brick-mortar classroom setting, where learning occurs under the supervision of an expert teacher.
 It is also known as Hybrid Learning.

 Technology has become an inseparable part of life.
 Hybrid learning makes use of this technology to supplement and eventually transform the learning process.
 Moreover, the use of technology renders an improved learning process, promoting better learning and retention.
-Also, the rise of digital learning and mobile learning act as contributing factors in blended learning.
+Also, the rise of digital learning and mobile learning acts as a contributing factor in blended learning.

 Taking an online course while simultaneously attending classes for the same is an instance of the blended learning process.
 Similarly, a student participating in a classroom discussion and preparing it in the form of a video as a home assignment is another example of hybrid learning.